 New Research on Rapid Re-housing for Youth

-In 2017 the Youth Action Hub will be expanding their role and will be conducting evaluation research of a rapid re-housing model for young adults in Connecticut.
+In 2017 the Youth Action Hub expanded their role and began conducting evaluation research of a rapid re-housing model for young adults in Connecticut.
 Nationally, rapid re-housing for youth is seen as a promising practice, but there are significant gaps in knowledge about the long-term impact of the intervention on young people’s lives as well as on the return on investment for communities.
 The Youth Action Hub’s research will help to provide critical data to the field about this intervention.